 Why is HPLC the standard purity test for research peptides?

 HPLC offers high resolution at the molecular level, robust quantification, and reproducible results across laboratories.
 It is the published reference method in peer-reviewed peptide synthesis literature.
-Alternative methods (UV, gel) lack the precision required for ≥99% claims.
+Alternative methods (UV, gel) lack the precision required for exact purity quantification.

 How long do lyophilized research peptides remain stable in proper storage?